Pakistan Pushes For More Effective UNSC, Focusing On Its Failure To End Israels War Against Gaza - UrduPoint

 Despite a general agreement on enlarging the Council, as part of the UN reform process, member states remain divided over the details.

-On the other hand, the UfC group, which firmly opposes additional permanent members, has proposed a new category of members -- not permanent members -- with a longer duration in terms and a possibility of getting re-elected.
+On the other hand, the UfC group, which firmly opposes additional permanent members, has proposed a new category of members -- not permanent members -- with longer duration in terms and a possibility to get re-elected.

 The Security Council is currently composed of five permanent members -- Britain, China, France, Russia and the United States -- and 10 non-permanent members elected to serve for two years.